Eena contemplated Shanks’ story as she slouched on the edge of the

 “It just seems so terribly out of character for a group of rough, loud,

 battle-hungry giants!”
-She laughed again
+She laughed again at the discrepancy.

 Efren creased his thick snout.
+“Battle-hungry, eh?
+Now, we might not

-not back down from a fight, but I don’t know that we’re starvin’ for any.”
+back down from a fight, but I don’t know that we’re starvin’ for any.”

 “Sorry.”
-Eena considered a more
+Eena considered a more fitting description.
+“How about… battle-ready

 giants.”

-Efren approved, adding to her description. “—with an appreciation for the good things in
+Efren approved, adding to her description. “—with an appreciation for

-life, like seductive music and close dances with beautiful women.”
+the good things in life, like seductive music and close dances with beautiful

-“Ah-hah, I get it now; the mighty Viiduns have a romantic bone!”
+“Ah-hah!
+I get it now; the mighty Viiduns have a romantic bone!”

 Efren spun her around as Shanks strummed a lingering melodic chord that

 ended the song.
-It was reasonable to
+It was reasonable to assume the dance was over, but Efren

-partner, much to Heth’s dismay.
+didn’t release his hold on his dance partner, much to Heth’s dismay.

 “Just wait your turn,” Efren growled at his friend.
-Eena didn’t dare make a sound of objection.
+Eena didn’t dare make

 When Agus started up the next tune, it was a fast, challenging rhythm.
-Efren did a perfect job of guiding his
+Efren

-willing partner in a shuffle that included plenty of enthralling twists and
+did a perfect job of guiding his willing partner in a shuffle that included

-turns.
-Eena couldn’t stop smiling, despite
+plenty of enthralling twists and turns.
+Eena couldn’t stop smiling, despite the

-having a good time!
+difficulties.
+She was actually having a good time!

 The instant the song ended, Heth moved in.
-He was through waiting his turn.
-Efren grumbled under his breath, but
+He was through waiting his

-surrendered his lady partner.
-Heth proved
+turn.
+Efren grumbled under his breath but surrendered his lady partner.
+Heth

-as talented a dancer as his shipmate, possessing as much energy and skill.
-After another quick-paced number, Eena began
+proved as talented a dancer as his shipmate, possessing as much energy and

-to fear the night would leave her exhausted.
+skill.
+After another quick-paced number, Eena began to fear the night would leave

-the Viiduns amounted to serious exercise.
+strides of the Viiduns amounted to serious exercise.

 A second slow dance with Heth gave her an opportunity to catch her

 breath.
-Halfway through the song, Marguay
+Halfway through the song, Marguay and Jerin walked in escorting Leisha

-and Jerin walked in escorting Leisha and Jinatta across the floor.
+and Jinatta across the floor.
 Every eye in the room lingered on the two new

 ladies, an attractive sight in their long, stylish gowns.
-Leisha wore short sleeves on a midnight-blue
+Leisha wore short

-dress, pleated around a snug waist.
+sleeves on a midnight-blue dress, pleated around a snug waist.
+Jinatta showed

-Jinatta showed off her gorgeous legs in a violet wrap that hugged her
+off her gorgeous legs in a violet wrap that hugged her body, a racy slit up one

 Marguay and Leisha joined right in for the second half of the present

 dance, circling the floor next to Heth and Eena.
-The doctor headed for her captain and took a
+The doctor headed for her

-seat on the arm of his chair.
-Eena
+captain and took a seat on the arm of his chair.
+Eena watched how they interacted,

-watched how they interacted, smiling and laughing like good friends.
-Jinatta tossed her blonde curls over her
+smiling and laughing like good friends.
+Jinatta tossed her blonde curls over

-hand to linger in a familiar manner on her bare skin.
-Something he said elicited a bubbly giggle
+his hand to linger in a familiar manner on her bare skin.
+Something he said

-from the pretty doctor which in turn made the captain smile.
+elicited a bubbly giggle from the pretty doctor which in turn made the captain

 Finally, the song came to an end, and the collective attention returned

 to the musicians, waiting for a sign of the upcoming tempo.
-Agus placed his pipes on the ground as Shanks
+Agus placed his

-began a solo, stringed ballad, his musical talent enviable to all ears.
+pipes on the ground as Shanks began a solo, stringed ballad, his musical talent

 for the empty seat beside her protector.
+To her surprise, he hustled over to

-To her surprise, he hustled over to meet her on the floor.
+meet her on the floor.

 “May I have this dance?” he asked.